 - Cat purr.
 Cat purr is a strangely soothing sound.
 Because of its ability to relax and induce pleasant sleep, it is one of the cutest triggers of ASMR.

 It depends on the person.
-While some people may not find any of the above triggers sexual, others find certain sounds and visuals erotic.
+While some people may not find any of the above triggers exciting, others find certain sounds and visuals erotic.

-Most ASMR youtubers do not create their videos with thoughts of sex, but this feeling when watching is not abnormal.
+Most ASMR youtubers do not create their videos with thoughts of passion, but this feeling when watching is not abnormal.

-In a 2015 study of 475 people, 5 percent of respondents reported watching ASMR videos for sexual stimulation.
+In a 2015 study of 475 people, 5 percent of respondents reported watching ASMR videos for arousal stimulation.

 But we mustn’t forget that some people don’t enjoy it at all.
 Many people even find it annoying.